 Email Validation using Laravel DNS Validation

-Most of the Laravel developers use default email validation service provided by Laravel.
+Most of the Laravel developers use the default email validation service provided by Laravel.
 And it does its job to some extent.
 Our regular email validation looks like this:

 'email' => 'required|email|unique:users|max:255'